About Prepositions:

 For example, in the sentence: The book is on the table, on is the preposition, and the table is its object.

-Prepositions and Verb Complements:
+Prepositions and verb complements:

 Some verbs are followed by specific prepositions when used in certain contexts.